 DIRECTORS AND KEY MANAGERIAL PERSONNEL

-The Company has received declarations from all the IndependentDirectors confirming that they meet the criteria of independence as prescribed undersection 149(6) of the Companies Act 2013 and also comply with Regulations 16 & 25 ofthe SEBI (LODR) Regulations.
+The Company has received declarations from all the IndependentDirectors confirming that they meet the criteria of independence as prescribed undersection 149(6) of the Act and comply with Regulations 16 & 25 of the ListingRegulations.

 Mr. S. Suresh Managing Director Mr. A. Sridhar Chief FinancialOfficer and Mr. Biswa Mohan Rath Company Secretary are the Key Managerial Personnel ofthe Company as per Section 203 of the Act.
 During the year Mr. S Rameshkumar resigned asChief Financial Officer of the Company on August 12

 Number of Meetings of the Board

-Five Meetings of the Board of Directors were held during the year thedetails of which are given in the Corporate Governance Report.
+Nine Meetings of the Board of Directors were held during the year thedetails of which are given in the Corporate Governance Report.

-the directors individually.
-The manner in which the evaluation was carried out and the process adopted has been given in theCorporate Governance Report.
+The performance of Committees of the Board and also the directorsindividually was evaluated in accordance with the Act and Listing Regulations.
+The mannerin which the evaluation was carried out and the process adopted has been given in theCorporate Governance Report.

-The Board has on the recommendation of the Nomination and RemunerationCommittee (NRC) framed a policy forselection and appointment of Directors Senior Management and fixing their remunerationand also framed the criteria for determining qualifications positive attributes andindependence of directors.
-The Remuneration Policy and criteria for Board nominations are available on the Company's website athttps://www.eidparry.com/investors/Policies-Codes.
+The Board has on the recommendation of the Nomination and RemunerationCommittee (NRC) framed a policy for the selection and appointment of directors seniormanagement and the criteria for determining the qualifications positive attributes andindependence of directors including fixing their remuneration.
+The Remuneration Policyand criteria for Board nominations are available on the Company's website athttps://www.eidparry.com/policies-codes/.

 DIRECTORS' RESPONSIBILITY STATEMENT

 they have selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as at March 31 2022 andof the profit of the Company for the year ended on that date;

-they have taken proper and sufficient care for the maintenanceof adequate accounting records in accordance with the provisions of the Companies Act2013 for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;
+they have taken proper and sufficient care for the maintenanceof adequate accounting records in accordance with the provisions of the Companies Act2013 for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities.

-they have prepared the annual accounts on a going concern basis;
+they have prepared the annual accounts on a going concern basis.

 they have laid down proper internal financial controls to befollowed by the Company and such controls are adequate and operating effectively and